 Our year-round programme of artistic and cultural events includes Liverpool Arab Arts Festival, established in 2002 and still the UK’s premier annual Arab arts festival.

-Every July, the festival brings a thrilling celebration of Arab culture to venues across the city and showcases the richness of Arab culture through a packed programme of visual art, music, dance, film, theatre, literature and special events.
+Every July, the festival brings a thrilling celebration of Arab culture to venues across the city and showcases the richness of Arab culture through a curated programme of visual art, music, dance, film, theatre, literature and digital events.

 Liverpool Arab Arts Festival is an Arts Council England National Portfolio Organisation.